What to look for examining a vinyl record – The Vinyl Inspector

 - Spindle marks.
 The area immediately around the spindle hole indicates how frequently the record has been played.
 Expect a tracery of fine marks left by the listener mounting the record on the spindle.
 More marks indicates a well-loved record with greater risk of damage from frequent playing.
 Marks across the entire width of the label indicates an owner with poor hand to eye co-ordination.

 Needle scratches .
-Radiogram and record player arms in the 1950’s tracked at 8 gm up to 20 gm (compared to the modern 2 gm or less) and scratched deep if the tonearm was jogged.
-These should be felt with fingertip and/or fingernail.
+Radiogram and record player arms in the 1950’s tracked at 8 gm up to 20 gm (compared to the modern 2 gm or less) and scratched vinyl deep if the tonearm was jogged.
+Portable record players were particularly problematic.
+Scratches should be felt with fingertip and/or fingernail.
 If you can feel it, you will most certainly hear it.
 If you can’t feel it, it will most likely either be inaudible, or at worst cause a soft repeating pop.

 The growth of hobby- hifi in the late Sixties and Seventies, with light weight tone-arms, considerably reduced risk of scratching, but the damage may already have been done by previous owners.